 The PAC and staff believe that the measures recommended here will provide adequate support for the management and maintenance of Great Falls' parking system.
-Our definition of adequate includes three objectives: 1) routinely meeting the operating expenses of the system, 2) supporting the regular maintenance of the system's assets, and 3) enabling the parking system to help support downtown revitalization and, thus, expanding parking revenues.
+Our definition of adequate includes three objectives: 1) routinely meeting the operating expenses of the system, 2) supporting the required maintenance of the system's assets, and 3) enabling the parking system to help support downtown revitalization and, thus, expand parking revenues.

 Many cities apply parking revenues to revitalization projects that benefit the parking system by attracting more customers.
 We believe Great Falls should, too.
-Our proposal is that, if the revenue measures proposed here allow the City to accumulate a healthy parking reserve, which we would define as at least \$250,000, additional parking revenues should be split between the system and the Downtown Business Improvement District.
-This would not only raise revenue for downtown improvements and maintenance, it would make it clear that paying for parking is a good thing.
+Our proposal is that, if the revenue measures proposed here allow the City to accumulate a healthy parking reserve, which we would define as at least \$400,000, additional parking revenues should be split between the system and the Downtown Business Improvement District.
+This would not only raise revenue for downtown improvements and maintenance, it would make it clear that paying for parking is a positive thing, something that contributes to the community.